nrc-cnrc/COVID-US/README.md

 The COVID-19 pandemic continues to have a devastating effect on the health and well-being of the global population.
 Apart from the global health crises, the pandemic has also caused significant economic and financial difficulties and socio-physiological implications.
 Effective screening, prognosis, and treatment planning plays a key role in controlling the pandemic.
 A few recent studies highlighted the role of point-of-care ultrasound imaging for COVID-19 screening and prognosis, particularly given its non-invasive nature, widespread global accessibility and availability, and easy-to-sanitize nature.
 Motivated by this and the promise of artificial intelligence tools to aid clinicians, we introduce COVIDx-US, an open-access benchmark dataset of COVID-19 related ultrasound imaging data that is the largest of its kind.
 The COVIDx-US dataset was curated from multiple sources and consists of 80 lung ultrasound videos and 8,549 processed images of patients infected with SARS-CoV-2 pneumonia, non-SARS-CoV-2 pneumonia, as well as healthy control cases.
 The dataset was systematically processed and validated specifically for the purpose of building and evaluating artificial intelligence algorithms and models.

-Our goal is to encourage broad adoption and contribution to this project.
-Accordingly this project has been licensed under the __GNU Affero General Public License 3.0__.
-Please see license file for terms.

 **Update 01/28/2021:** We released the COVIDx-US (version 1.0) dataset with 80 ultrasound videos and 8,549 processed ultrasound images.

 The current COVIDx-US dataset is constructed from the following open source datasets: